leobauza/browncoat/README.md

 I would never have considered creating any of this had I not come across [bootstrap](http://twitter.github.com/bootstrap/index.html) and [foundation](http://foundation.zurb.com/) which are much more complete frameworks as of January 31th 2012 and if you are looking for something like that you should check it out.
 They are pretty cool.

-### goals

-- create front end frameworks that allows for fast project prototyping.
-- built using PHP, LESS, HTML5, and jQuery.
-- a self destructing outer shell. browncoat is an application that builds a framework from which to start, this means:
-	- browncoat itself has no "core"
-	- browncoat has a default library built on the firefly theme (the default theme) but that isn't a core from which to work from.
-Rather just something to make the application have a look. (this default less and scripts destroy themselves after you've run the reavers file)
-	- browncoat's application files (river, kaylee, simon, wiper, reavers) no longer exist in your project after you go through the browncoat workflow to create your framework.
-	- browncoat itself isn't a framework, but a maker of frameworks, granted, if you pick the firefly theme and go through the workflow you will end up with the framework used to build the browncoat front end.
-- has options to include great js libraries such as [isotope.js](http://isotope.metafizzy.co/) and [history.js]( https://github.com/balupton/History.js/) and has options for ajax content loading, etc.
-- comes built it with useful snippets that can be added or deleted when choosing libraries.
-These snippets are associated with the js libraries they depend on (these are added to malcolm.js)
-- documentation that normal people can understand.
-Yet to define a "normal person".

 ### who is working on this
 - browncoat will have a host of contributing designers for libraries, icons, etc. for example my bud [Jimmy 'Billy' French](http://billyfrench.com)
 - The fine people at [saforian](http://saforian.com) are constantly QA'ing this, even when they don't know that they are.
 I work there, and I start all my projects with where ever this is at.